alekaz04/CoinKeeper.Backend/cline/memory-bank/activeContext.md

 3. How should filtering and pagination be implemented for optimal performance?
 4. What validation rules should be added to ensure data integrity?
 5. How should balance calculation and reporting be implemented?
+6. How should the deployment process be automated from GitHub Actions to actual server deployment?

 ## Important Patterns and Analysis Criteria